 What Is a Content Offer?

-As a refresher, a content offer is a valuable piece of information that is leveraged to gather contact information on websites.
-Content offers help marketers generate leads from their company’s website and can be delivered in a number of formats including these examples:
+A content offer is a valuable piece of information that is leveraged to gather contact information on websites.
+Content offers help marketers generate leads from their company’s website and can be delivered in a number of formats, such as:

-Webinar: Q&A with Experts on Senior Living Costs
+- Webinar: Q&A on Senior Living Costs with the Experts

-Integrate On and Offline Marketing: While seniors are becoming more and more tech-savvy and connected to online resources, they do still frequently engage with offline content.
-There are several ways you can integrate on and offline offers, but here a few quick tips:
+Although seniors are becoming more and more tech savvy and digitally connected, they do still frequently engage with offline content.
+There are several ways you can integrate online and offline offers, including:

-- Invite seniors to your website content offers through offline media
+- Invite seniors to view your website content offers through offline media.

 - For brick-and-mortar companies, offer exclusive online offers to bring seniors to your storefront.

 According to data from Mashable, 60 percent of 50 to 64 year olds and 43 percent of Americans over the age of 65 actively use social media.
 With more seniors adopting social media every day, there is a big advantage to spreading the word about your content offers through social media.